1. The Essentials

 When will the payment for my investment be taken?

 Initially, your investment in our campaign will be recorded as a pledge, and no funds will be taken at this stage.
-Following the successful completion of the campaign, Crowdcube will then contact you to confirm that date that the funds will be deducted, and allowing you a final opportunity to opt out of the investment.
+Following the successful completion of the campaign, Crowdcube will contact you to confirm that date that the funds will be deducted, with a minimum of seven days notice, and allowing you a final opportunity to opt out of the investment.

 When will I receive my shares?